 Don’t forget that an interview isn’t just an opportunity to select the best tech talent for your project.
 Software engineers are in as high demand as ever, so this is also your chance to help candidates understand what sets your project or company apart from the others.

-One of the biggest mistakes companies make when they decide to outsource a project or a set of tasks is thinking that your remote employees can manage without technical direction or leadership from their in-house team.
+One of the biggest mistakes companies make when they decide to outsource a project or a set of tasks is thinking that your remote employees can work without technical direction or leadership from their in-house team.

 If you want to build a successful remote team, you’ll need to have an in-house employee with enough of a technical background to manage these developers.
 This person can be you, a Product Owner, a project manager, or a team lead.